How To Spot A Puppy Scam!

 5) Do not pay up front in full.
 Expect to pay a deposit.
 A Good breeder will have a contract that will have everything laid out ahead of time.
 Never agree to pay before you actually have the puppy in hand — even if the seller promises to send it to you.

 6) Never pay with a gift card, wire transfer or payment app to someone you've never met (please use see above information on Reputable Breeders most use cash apps NEVER Gift cards or Wire Transfers).

 Legitimate businesses and nonprofits would never ask for payment this way, and independent breeders or sellers with credibility should offer different payment methods.
-To learn more about how to safely use a payment app, read about sending money with Zelle® in the SNB Mobile App.

 7) Report pet scams when you see them.